The Pisa family can trace its noble origins to the Italian region of Tuscany

 in the name Pisa include Pisa, Pisani, Pisano, Pisan, Pisanu, Pisanelli, Pisanello, Pisaniello, Pisaneschi, Pisari and many more.

 Early Notables of the Pisa family (pre 1700)

 Prominent among members of the family was Nicola Pisano, one of the most famous Italian sculptors in history.
 Born in 1200, his primary material was marble, and some of his most outstanding works are in the Baptistery in Pisa.
-Giovanni Pisano, his son, also became a sculptor as well as an...
-Another 98 words (7 lines of text) are included under the topic Early Pisa Notables in all our PDF Extended History products and printed products wherever possible.
+Giovanni Pisano, his son, also became a sculptor as well as an architect, and worked with his father on the pulpit of the Cathedral at Siena.
+Antonio Pisanello was a painter, medalist, and draftsman from Verona...
+Another 74 words (5 lines of text) are included under the topic Early Pisa Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pisa family to the New World and Oceana

 An examination into the immigration and passenger lists has discovered a number of people bearing the name Pisa: